 Choosing a Connection Type

-You can configure Live Call Routing to either leave a message or connect directly with the on-call responder.
+You can configure Live Call Routing to either leave a message for or connect directly with the on-call responder.
 The following information is meant to help you understand how each option behaves.

 Leaving a message: